odontome/app/README.md

 ## Deployment instructions

-Heroku deploys automatically every commit on the `master` branch.
-So, is very important to keep that branch in a deployable state.
+Heroku deploys automatically every commit on the `master` branch to the staging environment.
+Is important to keep the branch in a deployable state.

 ## Required environment variables